LearnersGuild/guide/Learning_Guide/Coaching.md

 As a coach you have 3 main responsibilities:

 1. **Maintain available hours for coach-queue appointments**.
 These are half-hour blocks learners can schedule through the coach-queue app when they are feeling blocked.
 Your google calendar will be the source of your availability so make sure you block off time you do not have available for appointments there.
-1. **Complete code reviews from the Prrr app**.
-Make yourself available to answer questions learners may have regarding your review of their code/project.
+1. **Join morning stand-ups**.
 1. **Escalating code blocks and issues to SEPs if you are unable to resolve the learners block during your appointment** (ideally, if after 15 minutes you do not feel you are on a solid path to debugging the issue, a coach should find an available SEP to bring in.)

 **Tip**: It is a good practice to block off time at the end and beginning of each day to focus on code reviews, and to keep as much middle-of-the-day time as possible available for coach-queue appointments.

 ## What relevant skills does coaching teach me?

 A software engineer should be able to communicate clearly, ask great questions, help others ask better questions, and find poor code/logic quickly.

 During a week of coaching, you should focus on the following:

 ### Context: Coach-queue appointments